You are given a 0-indexed array of positive integers

 - Checking set bits of current variable

-belongs to a new group, so the maximum value of current group is assigned topmax
+ccntdoes not equalpcnt, current valuevbelongs to a new group, so the maximum value of current group is assigned topmax, the maximum of the previous group, then updatecminandcmaxwith current value, andpcntwith the number of set bit ofv.

 Above all, the core of this solution is to guarantee that for each group, their minimum value must be greater than the maximum value of every group in its front.